-- 2.2 To achieve this aim the Council is committed to partnership working with Derbyshire Constabulary, Derbyshire Fire & Rescue Service, commerce, including the licensed trade, residents and others towards the promotion of the 4 licensing objectives set out in the Act (See Section 8). - 2.3 The policy will come into effect on 7 February 2005. - 2.4 The policy will be reviewed at least every 3 years.
+- 2.2 To achieve this aim the Council is committed to partnership working with Derbyshire Constabulary, Derbyshire Fire & Rescue Service, commerce, including the licensed trade, residents and others towards the promotion of the 4 licensing objectives set out in the Act (See Section 8). - 2.3 The policy came into effect on 7 February 2005. - 2.4 The policy will be reviewed at least every 3 years.
 In the preparation and publication of this policy, the Council will consult with:

-- Derbyshire Constabulary - Derbyshire Fire & Rescue Service - Existing Licence holders and their representatives - Existing holders of club premises certificates and their representatives - Existing holders of personal licences - Representatives of business and residents in the City - Derby Community Safety Partnership - Other relevant bodies, i.e. those involved with the reduction in crime, disorder and anti social behaviour,, consumer protection, planning & development, tourism, child protection, transport, alcohol harm reduction, local performers etc. - 2.5 The views of the consultees will be given appropriate weight when the policy is decided.
+- Derbyshire Constabulary - Derbyshire Fire & Rescue Service - Existing Licence holders and their representatives - Existing holders of club premises certificates and their representatives - Existing holders of personal licences - Representatives of business and residents in the City - Other relevant bodies, i.e. those involved with the reduction in crime, disorder and anti social behaviour, consumer protection, planning & development, tourism, child protection, transport, alcohol harm reduction, local performers etc. - 2.5 The views of each of the consultees are given appropriate weight when deciding the policy.